zgngr/fabric/docs/Shell-Completions.md

 - Use your existing `$fpath` directories (for zsh) or standard completion directories
 - Install the completion file with the correct name
 - Provide instructions for enabling the completions

+If the completion files aren't present locally (e.g., when running via `curl`), the script will automatically download them from GitHub.

 For manual installation or troubleshooting, see the detailed instructions below.